Master

 hello world!

 *Applicants should also have 6 semester hours of a foreign language (Biblical Greek and Hebrew are accepted).
 If the applicant does not meet this requirement, they can take courses in a foreign language concurrent with their graduate studies, but this does not count toward the total semester hours needed to complete the degree.
+If your mother tongue is a language other than English, you are exempt from the 6 semester hours of foreign language courses.

 THE BOTTOM LINE